openalias/openalias-spec/oa2.md

 * Arguably, the length of several key-value pairs are longer than they need to be.
 * There is no priority.
 Suppose someone wants to be paid in USDT, and they prefer to receive it on Ethereum, then failing that, on Polygon.
 * OA1 does not attempt to indicate the address type, which might be very useful for certain Bitcoin applications.
+* OpenAlias records are not organized into a dedicated OpenAlias section, which may result in clutter.

 ## Advantages of OA1